1. Skip to content

 Enough seats to paralyze parliament?

-Even if it is not in government in either state, the AfD will have a special instrument of power at its disposal: the so-called blocking minority.
-With its thirty-plus share of the vote in Saxony and Thuringia, it can block decisions that require a two-thirds majority in parliament, and thereby paralyze democratic processes.
+Even if it's not in government in either state, the AfD will have a special instrument of power at its disposal: the so-called blocking minority.
+With its 30-plus share of the vote in Thuringia, it can block decisions that require a two-thirds majority in parliament, and thereby paralyze democratic processes.

 As the strongest political force, the AfD would also have the right to select the president of the state parliament, a position that holds far-reaching power.
 The president of the parliament organizes the election of the state premier and can appoint and dismiss important civil servants.
 The president of the parliament can also refuse to sign legislation into effect.